sunryze-git/oakridgenucpowplant/README.md

 If you're new to editing HTML, focus on changing the text content rather than the structural tags.
 When in doubt, look at how similar content is formatted on other pages.

 **Image Problems:**
-Remember that only `.webp` and `.png` files work, and they should be compressed to keep the site loading quickly.
+Remember that only `.webp` files work, and they should be compressed to keep the site loading quickly.
 Large image files can make pages painfully slow to load.

 ## License